ttw1203/encroachment-computervision/README.md

-# Real-Time Traffic Analysis and Safety Assessment System
+# Analyzing operational and safety impact of encroachments through video analytics for heterogeneous traffic

 This project is a comprehensive computer vision pipeline designed for in-depth, real-time analysis of traffic dynamics from a video feed.
 The primary goal is to move beyond simple object detection and provide a multi-faceted understanding of traffic behavior.
 The system quantifies vehicle movement, identifies potentially hazardous situations, and analyzes traffic flow characteristics like speed and volume.